-4 Burberry, P.B.
-(2014).
-Mitchell's Environment and Services.
-Routledge, Page 125 roadway classifications outlined in the City of Ottawa's Official Plan (OP) and Transportation Master Plan7 which provide additional details on future roadway expansions.
+The ENCG dictates that noise calculations should consider future sound levels based on a roadway's classification at the mature state of development.
+Therefore, roadway traffic volumes are based on the roadway classifications outlined in the City of Ottawa's Official Plan (OP) and Transportation Master Plan which provide additional details on future roadway expansions.
 Average Annual Daily Traffic (AADT) volumes are then based on data in Table B1 of the ENCG for each roadway classification.
 The LRT traffic volumes are based on Gradient Wind's experience with similar projects.
 Table 2 (below) summarizes the AADT values used for each roadway included in this assessment.